mongodb/snooty-parser/HACKING.md

 ### Prerequisites

 Ensure that you have gnupg configured, along with a key generated.
 On macOS, you should install `gnupg` and `pinentry-mac` from Homebrew.
+This is required to [sign a git tag with your username](https://git-scm.com/docs/git-tag#Documentation/git-tag.txt--s).

 If you have not generated a key before, follow the instructions from [GitHub Docs on Generating a new GPG key](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-gpg-key).